z1digitalstudio/developers-handbook/README.md

   *Why?*: Their time is valuable.

-  *Why?*: Your pull request is your responsability.
+  *Why?*: Your pull request is your responsibility.

 ###### [Rule [G013](#rule-g013)]
 - Avoid merging your own pull request.